 Crematogaster scutellaris Colony with Queen and Workers

-Very unique species: heavy laying, very low humidity requirement, secretes a defensive substance, breeds aphids… Crematogaster scutellaris is an interesting ant to observe and easy to feed.
-She lives ideally in a wooden or cork nest.
+A very unusual species: large egg-laying capacity, very low humidity requirements, secretion of a defensive substance, and the cultivation of aphids… Crematogaster scutellaris is an interesting ant to observe and easy to feed.
+It ideally lives in a nest made of wood or cork.

 Description

-5. No “boost” (addition of brood or external workers to sell the colonies more quickly),
+5. No "boosting" (adding brood or external workers to sell colonies faster),

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,